Cassie Sharpe

 Cassie Sharpe (born September 14, 1992) is a Canadian freestyle skier.
 Sharpe became the Olympic champion in women's halfpipe after winning gold in Pyeongchang, South Korea at the 2018 Winter Olympics.
 She won a silver medal at the 2015 World Championships in halfpipe in Kreischberg and won gold and bronze in superpipe at the Winter X Games in 2016 and 2018, respectively.
+She is currently managed by Superheroes Management.

 Career

 She grew up in Comox, British Columbia on Vancouver Island and learned how to ski with her family, skiing for the first time with her brothers at age 11.
 Her parents enrolled her in Bumps and Jumps at Mount Washington in 2004.
 Sharpe competed in moguls, aerials, and slopestyle in her early years.
 Later she would win her first halfpipe event in 2012, which would get her into the discipline.

 Sharpe announced her arrival on the international scene in halfpipe when she won silver at the 2015 World Championships.
 She would say of her last run and coaching later that "I went big for the last run and brought all the pieces together that I've worked so hard for.
 We had a crazy training camp in Calgary before coming here, and my coaches were amazing.
 They made me a better skier in a week, and I owe my consistency to them".
 Some discounted her win as most of the competitive skiers were at Winter X Games XIX that year, which was scheduled at the same time as the World Championships.
 Sharpe would back up her podium pedigree with a gold medal win on the 2014–15 FIS Freestyle Skiing World Cup to end the season.
 She also placed second in the Breckenridge Dew Tour in 2015.